alryaz/hass-hekr-component/info.md

 This is **only** intended for development!
 Please, report all issues to the [project's GitHub issues](https://github.com/alryaz/hass-hekr-component/issues).

+{%- elif version_installed.replace("v", "").replace(".","") | int < 20  %}

+### !!!
+BREAKING CHANGES IN >=0.2.0 !!!
+- Platform setups are no longer supported.
+Unfortunately, this is a trade-off for supporting accounts.
+  When you update to the latest version, a persistent notification will appear containing necessary YAML configuration that you can add to your configuration.yaml file.
+- Config entry management mechanism vastly overhauled.
+While this should not influence existing setups, it is advised to keep a backup of `core.config_entries` on update.
+- From now on, entries created within interface **will override** YAML configuration.
+This is done to facilitate capability of removing YAML entry live and replacing it with different config.

 {%- elif not installed %}

 ## Screenshots